 File Transfer Protocol (FTP) in Application Layer

-Prerequisite : Protocols in Application Layer
+Prerequisite: Protocols in Application Layer

-File Transfer Protocol(FTP) is an application layer protocol which moves files between local and remote file systems.
+File Transfer Protocol(FTP) is an application layer protocol that moves files between local and remote file systems.
 It runs on the top of TCP, like HTTP.
 To transfer a file, 2 TCP connections are used by FTP in parallel: control connection and data connection.

-What is control connection?
+What is a control connection?

-For sending control information like user identification, password, commands to change the remote directory, commands to retrieve and store files, etc., FTP makes use of control connection.
+For sending control information like user identification, password, commands to change the remote directory, commands to retrieve and store files, etc., FTP makes use of a control connection.
 The control connection is initiated on port number 21.

-What is data connection?
+What is a data connection?

-For sending the actual file, FTP makes use of data connection.
+For sending the actual file, FTP makes use of a data connection.
 A data connection is initiated on port number 20.